8-year-old boy killed, two others critically injured in Sarpy County crash

-An 8-year-old boy was killed and two people were critically injured after a morning crash on Highway 34 in Sarpy County.
+An 8-year-old boy was killed and two people were critically injured after a Thursday morning crash on U.S. Highway 34 in Sarpy County.

 According to a press release from the Sarpy County Sheriff’s Office, the crash occurred during a period of heavy rain shortly before 8 a.m.
 Thursday.
 Preliminary investigation shows that a 2009 Hyundai Sonata was traveling west on Highway 34 near Harlan Lewis Road when the driver lost control and crossed into the eastbound traffic lanes.